721labs/partial-common-ownership/docs/development.md

 The Solidity compiler reports unused parameters because the ERC721 transfer methods are overridden to ensure purchasing and foreclosure remain the only transfer paths.
-It also reports the deliberately deferred `send`/`transfer` deprecations, upstream OpenZeppelin and forge-std assembly annotations, a test-only unchecked call, and expected oversized test harnesses.
+It also reports the deliberately deferred `send`/`transfer` deprecations, upstream OpenZeppelin assembly annotations, compiler mutability suggestions, a test-only unchecked call, and expected oversized test harnesses.
 These warnings are reviewed by the exact complete allowlist above; they must not be ignored globally.

 ## Modules